DAF System Design & Engineering for Industrial Wastewater Treatment

 Heavy solids, if any, settle on the bottom of the DAF tank.
 A bottom rake drive (4) prohibits solids from rat-holing (which is a common problem with cone-bottom tanks without rakes) by continually moving the collected solids to a center outlet.
 Heavy solids removal is controlled by valve #12 and may be either automatically or manually initiated.
 A surface skimmer moves the buoyant solids that float over a beach weir (5).
 The float then slides down the inclined floor of the trough to the outside collection tank (10).

-DAF Cell
+DAF Cell Operation in Wastewater Treatment

 The flow rate dramatically slows as it radically moves from the center of the DAF cell to its circumference.
 Adequate time is provided for the buoyant suspended solids to rise to the surface, forming a float or scum blanket, as the clarified liquid moves radically downward to the outlet baffle.
 The treated water flows under the outlet baffle (6), up through exit plenum and over the flow equalizing launder weir.